mrkazawa/quiz-quest-app/README.md

 # Quiz Quest

-A real-time multiple choice quiz application similar to Kahoot, built with **React TypeScript** and **Node.js**.
+A real-time multiple choice quiz application similar to Kahoot, built with **React TypeScript** and **Node.js TypeScript**.
 This application allows teachers to create quiz rooms and enables students to join and participate in real-time with modern URL routing, session management, and detailed analytics.

-**🚀 Modern Stack:** React 19 + TypeScript + Vite + Socket.IO + Bootstrap 5
+**🚀 Modern Stack:** React 19 + TypeScript + Vite + Node.js + TypeScript + Socket.IO + Bootstrap 5

 ## Features